Perran-ar-Worthal School Curriculum Map

 The workshops include:

-Drama – Taught by Mr Collett (this takes place in the village hall where the children enjoy the benefits of a ‘real’ stage and the additional space)
+Drama – Taught by Mr Collett (this can take place in the village hall where the children enjoy the benefits of a ‘real’ stage and the additional space)

 Cooking – Taught by Miss Cleaver(HLTA)

 Music – Taught by Mrs Pallot

-Outdoor Learning – Taught by Mrs Waters (this includes going outdoors every week, shelter building, gardening and much more)
+Outdoor Learning – Taught by Mrs Royle (this includes going outdoors every week, shelter building, gardening and much more)

 PE – Taught by Mr Collett (for KS2 only)

-Modern Foreign Languages (MFL) – Taught by Mrs Edwards and Mrs Philp (for KS2 only)
+Modern Foreign Languages (MFL) – Taught by Mr Trudgeon

 Pupil Voice – Taught by Mrs Pallot (these workshops give the children an opportunity to develop their speaking skills, share their views, look at how they can support charities, help people in the community and how they can improve their school and have an impact on world issues)

 The workshops are blocked into 5 sessions per half term (please see timetable below).
 KS1 pupils are only part of the rolling programme of workshops during the afternoon.
 This also allows our little EYFS children to have their own creative space and time with their class teacher.
 KS2 are involved in the workshops for the full day.

 Our FABULOUS FRIDAYS are also open to any parents and grandparents who like to get involved in the more creative elements of learning.
 Any talent for cooking, painting, junk modelling, gardening, shelter building etc or just wanting to experience the joy of rolling up your sleeves and getting stuck into something new is encouraged at any point during the year.
 We have many parents who are now regular and committed helpers that help to ensure the workshops run smoothly and effectively.

 We encourage you all to pop in and experience the joy of learning through creativity!